-The church was built of field stones and bricks.
-It consists of a wide, aisleless corpus, three-side ended chancel and a square tower.
-Its walls are decorated with slender, pointed blendes.
-It is topped with terrace with a battlement, from where the brick, pyramid roof grows.
+The church was built of erratic stones and bricks.
+It consists of a wide, single nave, a three-side ended chancel on the eastern side and a square tower on the west side.
+Its walls are decorated with slender, pointed-arched blendes.
+It is topped with decorative battlements on the terrace, from which a brick pyramid grows.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.